MadCacti/the-forum/README.md

 ===================
 Requirements | Evidence |
 ----------- | ----------- |
-Issues | Raiden was absent this week, therefore will need to do some team catchup.
+Note: | Raiden was absent this week, therefore will need to do some team catchup.
+He will add the minute update journal when done.
 Review binary | Binary Numbers: What are they and how they can be used in the real world in computers and programs|